Blog Archives

 In the first year of the book, Moench also gets some play out of examining Godzilla’s motivation.
 Is he a rampaging monster, or a misunderstood victim?
 The cast eventually comes down on Godzilla’s side, but Dum Dum Dugan needs some convincing.

 The second year of the book is a little more whimsical, and while the plot contrivances of pitting Godzilla against cowboys (in a distant echo of Valley of the Gwangi), or having Godzilla shrunk down by Hank Pym’s reducing gas to fight rats in the sewers of New York will make Godzilla purists apoplectic, I found the less leaden tone of these later tales more entertaining.
 The last half of the book also gave me a renewed appreciation for Herb Trimpe, about whom I always thought the best I could say is that he wasn’t Sal Buscema.
 Trimpe struggles with facial expressions — Dum Dum’s cigar pops out his mouth the hundred-odd times he wears his “surprised” face, which is identical to his “angry” face.
 There are plenty of those recycled Trimpe panels where a character’s foreshortened index finger fills half the frame, as someone points, blank-faced, at something happening beyond our view.
-But Trimpe has real strengths when it comes to draftsmanship, and the backgrounds of his New York are appropriately detailed an authentic.
+But Trimpe has real strengths when it comes to draftsmanship, and the backgrounds of his New York are appropriately detailed and authentic.
 The two-part western interlude also let Trimpe draw horses — Trimpe got his start doing western comics, and he draws good horses, something that’s not as common among comic book artists as you might think.

 And he pulled off the odd inspired Godzilla panel, too.

 In all, Godzilla does what you’d expect.
 Our hero stomps a bunch of cities, and he battles but is never really beaten by S.H.I.E.L.D. and Marvel’s superheroes.
 He crosses-over with Devil Dinosaur, fights a sewer rat, and he shares a panel with Spider-Man.
-He’s at the center of some ridiculous story lines (at one point reduced to human-size, led around the New York Bowery in a hat and trench coat!), but it didn’t both me as I’m one of those ignorant gaijin who finds it hard to parse “Godzilla” and “quality” in the same sentence.
+He’s at the center of some ridiculous story lines (at one point reduced to human-size, led around the New York Bowery in a hat and trench coat!), but it didn’t bother me as I’m one of those ignorant gaijin who finds it hard to parse “Godzilla” and “quality” in the same sentence.
 No matter these indignities, Godzilla emerges from his weird, twenty-four-issue Marvel odyssey with his reputation intact, clearly still King of the Monsters, and having delivered a solid, entertaining run of comic books.

 In all, Marvel’s Godzilla isn’t a bad read.
 I won’t tumble to the inflated prices those WonderCon guys want for this book, but I’d happily fish an issue or two out of the dollar box, and the out-of-print but readily-available black & white Essential Godzilla is an inexpensive way to experience this series for yourself.
 Where else where you see Thor bonk Godzilla on the nose with his enchanted hammer?